Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Averaging over random multiplicity vectors

 First consider the case when $k = 2$.
 Expanding this out in the above basis, we obtain

 Using Wick's theorem, the above average breaks up into a sum of 2 terms which are

-Note the appearance of (total) charge dependent variances.
-If $D_{J}$ is the same for all $J$, we can move this prefactor out of the sums and express the resulting operator as a simple sum of an identity and swap operator.
-However since we cannot generally do this, we define the following operator.
+Note the appearance of total incoming-charge dependent variances.
+If $D_{J}$ is the same for all $J$, we can move this prefactor out of the sum and express the result as a simple sum of the identity and swap operator.
+However, since we cannot generally do this, we define the following operator